WHEN: +iCal

 The 100km continues circumventing Chippenham to Lacock Bakery for the second stop.
 From here continue south past Chalfield House to Bradford on Avon.

-Here you will pick up the Kennet and Avon tow path to Avoncliff for the third stop.
-Continue along the tow path to Dundas Aqueduct before heading through Monkton Combe before the 2Tunnels and B&B Railway Path back to the finish.
+Here you will pick up the Kennet and Avon tow path to to Dundas Aqueduct for the 3rd stop at The Angelfish before heading through Monkton Combe to the 2Tunnels and B&B Railway Path back to the finish.

 Caution: The Kennet & Avon tow path is next to open water and is unpaved.
 It is part of the National Cycle Network and used regularly by other riders and pedestrians.